×

 relating to the social system of western Europe in the Middle Ages or any society that is organized according to rank.
 In a feudal society, people at one ...

-Feudal definition: of, relating to, or like the feudal system, or its political, military, social, and economic structure..
-See examples of FEUDAL used in a ...
+of, relating to, or like the feudal system, or its political, military, social, and economic structure. of or relating to the Middle Ages.

 noun the social system that developed in Europe in the 8th century; vassals were protected by lords who they had to serve in war.